gadomski/cpd/README.md

 ### From source

-Install fgt (which also requires Eigen) and CMake, then use the usual CMake build incantation for cpd:
+Use the usual CMake build incantation:

 ```bash
 mkdir build